Business Valuations 101: How Vacation Rental Companies Are Valued

 The Multiple of Adjusted EBITDA Method

-*This method determines your business value based on your company’s Last Twelve Months (LTM ) Adjusted EBITDA.
+This method determines your business value based on your company’s Last Twelve Months (LTM) Adjusted EBITDA.

 How to Arrive at Your Adjusted EBITDA

 Below Gross Profit on the P&L, you’ll find a section listing all other costs, which includes expenses not directly tied to revenue streams, such as salaries and office supplies.
-By subtracting these operating costs from Gross Profit, we arrive at Net Income—the total earnings of the company.
+By subtracting these operating costs from Gross Profit, we arrive at Net Income — the total earnings of the company.

->>To dive deeper into key performance metrics, such as COGs, check out our article on increasing the value of your vacation business.
+To dive deeper into key performance metrics like COGS, check out our article on increasing the value of your vacation business.

 EBITDA Add-backs & Deductions